 I returned to SIU and finished my B.A. in Sociology.
 During those last years of college, I founded and presided over an International Relations Club, volunteered on a crisis intervention hotline, and wrote for a small local publication.
-I then completed my M.A. in Sociology at the University of Connecticut in Storrs, and continued on in the Ph.D. program for five more years, though I elected to write a novel rather than my dissertation.
+I then completed my M.A. in Sociology at the University of Connecticut in Storrs, and continued on in the Ph.D. program for five more years (being ABD, “all-but-dissertation,” for more than two of those years), though I elected to write a novel rather than my dissertation.

 In graduate school, I taught undergraduate classes in Introduction to Sociology, Criminology, Social Change, Complex Organizations, and Social Problems, and did both ethnographic and theoretical research into how better to deliver outreach services to heroin addicts in blighted urban settings (though our model applies more broadly).
 I presented papers at conferences of Sociologists, Political Scientists, and Economists, as well as being a guest of the Dutch government for a week long symposium on the integration of microeconomic analysis and network analysis.